University of Noord -Texas - ExBulletin

 University of Noord -Texas

-The average Green (12-11) is now going to the semi-final of the tournament and will compete against the winner of Washington State and Northern Illinois Thursday at 12.00 hrs.

-“We knew that the Doubles were important today the Appalachian State has a lot of confidence there,” UNT Head Coach Amanda Stone said.
-“Doubles really came on with the first victory against a strong team.
-Today in Singles we jumped in the front and we kept control, even when they tried to make a push and I am really proud of how everyone came together and contributed.”
+With the loss, the season of the average green comes to an end.
+UNT (12-12) corresponded to last season's victory with 12.

-Noord -Texas took the double point to start the day and took victories on line one and three.
+The cougars (19-8) took the double point to start the day with the collection of victories on line one and two to conquer.

-Linking Lou Chalard And Lilly Schultz won 6-4 in line one shortly before Said said And Carolina Laydner took a 7-5 victory over rule three.
-Wednesday was only the third time that Laydner participated in Doubles this season.

-Chalard distracted singles with a 6-1, 6-3 victory over rule four for her 12th victory of the season.
-Shortly thereafter, the mountain climbers (17-7) achieved a 6-2, 6-2 victory in line one.
+Said said And Lou Chalard took a line of three wins for the second consecutive day on rule three and won 6-3.

+Washington State wore their momentum in Singles game, took the game with victories on line four and line one and won on rule two via a Stadfany Nformi pension.

 Double

+1. Eva Alvarez Sande/Maxine Murphy (WSU) def.
+Lou Chalard/Lilly Schultz (UNT) 6-4

-2. Ruby Broadbent/Savannah Dadamascoll (app) vs. Stanislava Shulzhenko/Stadfany Nformi (UNT) 5-3, unfinished
+2. Northmaki / Elyse TSE (WSU) def.
+Stanislava Shulzhenko/Stadfany Nformi (UNT) 6-3

 Singles